Senate GOP revises health care bill, but prospects still uncertain

 “Trumpcare has been a disaster since day one, and the latest version released today by Senate Republicans is no different," said a statement from House Democratic Caucus Chairman Joe Crowley, D-N.Y.

-The amendment, authored by Senators Ted Cruz, R-Texas, and Mike Lee, R-Utah, has been praised by conservatives for giving consumers more choices.
+A plan authored by Senators Ted Cruz, R-Texas, and Mike Lee, R-Utah, has been praised by conservatives for giving consumers more choices.
+But there will be efforts by Democrats and possibly some moderate Republicans to keep their proposal out of the bill.
+If that succeeds, though, conservative support would erode, possibly dooming the legislation.

 In a Twitter post before the bill was released, Lee said the proposal would not be included, although, “Something based on it has, but I have not seen it or agreed to it.”